Around the World in 20 Days

 Around the World in 20 Days was an informal race around the world held in autumn of 1936.
-The competition started on September 30 in New York City and the participants were allowed using only commercial airline flights and other means of transportation available to the general public.
-The competition finished on October 19 as the winner arrived back to New York City after merely 18 ½ days.
+The competition started on 30 September in New York City and the participants were allowed using only commercial airline flights and other means of transportation available to the general public.
+The competition finished on 19 October as the winner arrived back in New York City after merely 18 1/2 days.